RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/2_OpenFOAM_PS/index.en.md

 Perform an analysis where the fluid coming in from the inlet leaves the outlet.

 This tutorial assumes that you are running on Fugaku.
 If you are running in a different environment, change the script settings accordingly.

-Please download and extract the [file](sample/OpenFOAM_tutorial_sample.zip) in advance.
+Also, be sure to download and extract the [file](sample/OpenFOAM_tutorial_sample.zip) in advance.
 The archive contains three files:

 pipe.unv